goodwinamundson/react-portfolio/README.md

   ### Description
-  My personal portfolio using bootsrap and REACT- an application showcasing my work as a full-stack web developer.
+  My personal portfolio using bootstrap and REACT- an application showcasing my work as a full-stack web developer.

   ## Table of Contents